ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - sum of FPG * person time *NOTE: NOT IN CURRENT MODEL*
     -
   * - Population achieving target LDL-C
-    - sum of person time at or below 1.81 LDL-C
+    - sum of person time at or below 1.81 LDL-C; can be included only in final models
     -
   * - Population achieving target SBP
-    - sum of person time at or below 130 SBP
+    - sum of person time at or below 130 SBP; can be included only in final models
     -
   * - Healthcare appointments
     - sum of healthcare appointments
     - Split by type of appointment - follow-up vs emergency vs screening as well as usual age/sex/state/etc.
   * - Missed follow-up appointments
     - sum of missed follow-up appointments
-    - Split by age/sex/state/etc.
+    -
   * - Population on SBP medication
     - sum of person time on SBP medication
     - Split by primary non-adherent, secondary non-adherent, and adherent; and split by medication category